Starch as a gelling agent: appealingly chewy, and vegan

 Because this production method involves so much water, extracting excess moisture is also essential.
 For this reason, starch-gelled gummies must always be deposited into starch-lined trays (the more commonly talked-about application of starch in gums and jellies manufacture), where the moulding starch helps achieve an optimal dry solid content over a curing period of 48-72 hours at 122-158°F / 50-70°C.

 Going vegan?
 Starch isn’t your only option

 As an alternative to starch, fruit pectin can also be used as a vegan gelling agent in gums and jellies.
-Watch out for another article we will shortly publish about how to use this successfully.
+Curious?
+Click here to learn more about how to use this successfully.